When and How to Drug Test Employees

 - Hair follicle: Hair follicle drug tests are exceptionally difficult to beat; they detect the presence of drug metabolites diffused from the bloodstream into the follicle.
 Not only can they reveal drug use that goes back several months (or longer, depending on how long the hair sample is), they can also show patterns of use.
 Unfortunately, it is one of the more expensive options and takes a while to be processed.

-- Urinalysis: Approximately 90% of the 55 million drug tests performed last year were urine tests, making urinalysis the most popular form of drug testing.
+- Urinalysis: Approximately 90% of the 55 million drug tests performed last year were urine tests via a drug test cup, making urinalysis the most popular form of drug testing.
 Urine tests focus on detecting the presence of non-psychoactive drug metabolites (for example, marijuana’s primary metabolite, THC-COOH, can be detected in urine for up to two weeks).
 In terms of cost, it falls precisely in the middle of the road.

 - Blood test: If you’re looking for unquestionable accuracy, a blood test is your best bet.
 Unfortunately, it is the most invasive and expensive type of drug test available and, as a result, is not relied upon very often by employers.
 Rather than detecting metabolites, blood tests look for the presence of parent drugs; most substances are quickly absorbed by the bloodstream, making them easily detectable.
 Most of the time, blood tests are only used if a lot of money or the law is in question.